 - Sustainability is about smart business — using more efficient production methods to reduce inputs while increasing yields and food quality.

-- An independent study conducted in 2016 showed that every $1 invested by U.S. wheat farmers and the U.S. government in wheat export programs returns $149 in gross revenue to the U.S. economy.
+- An independent study conducted in 2017 showed that every $1 invested by U.S. wheat farmers and the U.S. government in wheat export programs returns $127 in export revenue to the U.S. economy.

 - Agricultural production is the backbone of rural economies.
-Wheat farmers support their local economies by buying inputs from local suppliers, selling their products to local elevators, paying property taxes and frequenting local businesses.
+Wheat farmers support their local economies by buying inputs from local suppliers, selling their products to local elevators (silos), paying property taxes and frequenting local businesses.

 - U.S. wheat is also moved via rail to export terminals.
-Railroads are considered the most fuel-efficient method of surface transportation, and are 3 times more efficient than trucking.
-Rail can move up to one tonne of freight 213 kilometers on just one litre of fuel, and rail technology is improving every day.
+Rail can move a ton of cargo 767 kilometers per 4.5 liters of fuel (477 miles per gallon), and rail technology is improving every day.